Chhichhore: Plot

-At this point, Raghav has a convulsion, causing Anni and Maya to panic, but Dr. Kasbekar reveals that he is now conscious, though his condition is still the same.
-When he asks about "Sexa", though, Anni, convinced that Raghav was listening, goes in with Maya to meet Raghav, who doubts if it is indeed a true story.
-Anni, convinced that he just needs proof to make his plan work, eventually traces Sexa, who is currently working as a consultant in London, through a call, and informs him about the tragedy.
-Sexa postpones his work commitments and flies down to Mumbai to reunite with Anni and Maya, and seeing Sexa, an initially dismayed Raghav recognizes him and puts all his doubts to rest, as Sexa continues with the story.

 Sexa narrates Anni's desperation to change his hostel, and in 1992, during their initial conversation at a canteen, they notice Maya for the first time.
+At that time, Maya was a popular girl among the boys in the college, but Maya left those boys alone by avoiding them, making Anni avoid her in the process.

 As the story returns to the present, Sexa narrates to Anni and Maya during a lunch break how he and a friend named Himanshu "Acid" Deshmukh once received a funny pro-ragging request in 1992 from the father of a fresher named Sundar "Mummy" Shrivastava, a young introvert who is tied to his mother's apron strings and is very dependent on her.
-At this stage, Mummy joins Sexa in the present-day, working as an executive in the United States, which has thickened his accent.
+At this stage, Mummy joins Sexa in the present day, working as an executive in the United States, which has thickened his accent.
 When both Anni and Sexa spill news of Acid's arrival, Mummy exclaims to Raghav that Acid is "bad news".
 Anni then describes Acid as a school topper who began flunking his college tests and developed a bitter, swearing tongue.
 A brief introduction for Acid soon pans back to Sexa's classmate joining them in the hospital.
-All of them briefly reminisce the fun they had in their college days, showing their photo album to Raghav and telling him about Anni's newfound relationship with Maya back then, even as Dr. Kasbekar, time and again, informs them that Raghav's brain is swelling, and his condition doesn't show signs of improvement.
+All of them briefly reminisce about the fun they had in their college days, showing their photo album to Raghav and telling him about Anni's newfound relationship with Maya back then, even as Dr. Kasbekar, time and again, informs them that Raghav's brain is swelling, and his condition doesn't show signs of improvement.